Department of Labor Logo United States Department of Labor

 Licenses, Certifications, and Registrations

 Licensing requirements for rehabilitation counselors differ by state and by type of services provided.
-Rehabilitation counselors who provide counseling services to clients and patients must attain a counselor license through their state licensing board.
+Rehabilitation counselors who provide counseling services to clients must attain a counselor license through their state licensing board.
 Rehabilitation counselors who provide other services, however, may be exempt from state licensing requirements.
 For example, rehabilitation counselors who provide only vocational rehabilitation services or job placement assistance may not need a license.

 Important Qualities

 Communication skills.
 Rehabilitation counselors need to be able to communicate effectively with clients.
-They must express ideas and information in a way that is easy to understand.

 Critical-thinking skills.
 Rehabilitation counselors must be able to develop a treatment plan to help clients reach their goals by considering each client’s abilities and interests.